alebarp/alebarp.github.io/_pages/about.md

 ---

 I'm a Lecturer  (Assistant Professor) in the [Faculty of Mathematical & Physical Sciences](https://www.ucl.ac.uk/mathematical-physical-sciences/mathematical-physical-sciences-0) at UCL, where I co-lead the
-[Fundamentals of Statistical Machine Learning](https://fsml-ucl.github.io/) research group, teach the [Statistical Machine Learning](https://www.ucl.ac.uk/module-catalogue/modules/statistical-machine-learning-STAT0042) course, and act as the Departmental Enterprise Co-Ordinator.
+[Fundamentals of Statistical Machine Learning](https://fsml-ucl.github.io/) research group, teach the [Statistical Machine Learning](https://www.ucl.ac.uk/module-catalogue/modules/statistical-machine-learning-STAT0042) course, and act as the Statistical Science Departmental Enterprise Co-Ordinator.
 I am also a member of the [ELLIS European Laboratory for Learning and Intelligent Systems](https://ellis.eu/), as well as UCL's [Geometric Statistics Research Group](https://geometricstatisticsgroup.wordpress.com/) and [ELLIS unit](https://ucl-ellis.github.io/).

-I work on a range of topics, from developing tools to make deep learning algorithms more interpretable/explainable (for healthcare applications), to constructing new geometric foundations for statistics and machine learning.
+My research spans a range of topics, from constructing tools to make deep learning algorithms more interpretable/explainable (for healthcare applications), to developing the geometric foundations of statistics and machine learning.

 Background